HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 I obtained an MPhil in Economics from Oxford University.
 I also earned an M.Sc. degree in Specialised Economic Analysis from Universitat Pompeu Fabra in Barcelona.

-Previously, I have worked as a Senior Associate with McKinsey & Company and as a Graduate Trainee Economist with the European Central Bank.
+Previously, I have worked as a Consultant with McKinsey & Company and as a Graduate Trainee Economist with the European Central Bank.